tphummel/mlb.tomhummel.com/content/blog/oakland-coliseum.md

 There was nothing quite like seeing the Coliseum at full capacity - a celebration but also clearly under great strain.
 Bathrooms, concessions, walkways, lighting, all buckling under the weight of the task.
 But it was electric.
 Nothing was terribly polished but the passion was overflowing, in total support of this team and our shared history - witnessing history together.

-To summarize the Oakland A's in a single game - May 7, 2019, following a 90-minute delay due to a lighting malfunction, Mike Fiers pitches a no hitter.
+To sum up the Oakland A's and the Oakland Coliseum in a single game - May 7, 2019, following a 90-minute delay due to a lighting malfunction, Mike Fiers pitched a no hitter.

 Subversive and rebellious - both the people in the stands and the teams constructed on the field.
 The mustache gang.
 The bash brothers.
 The 90s mullets.
 Moneyball.
 Post-Moneyball.